Home > Winter > Skiing

 Our Testing Grounds

 Based in the blustery heart of Gunnison Valley, Tilton tests ski jackets in Crested Butte.
-In 2023, Tilton tested women’s ski jackets for 198 hours and 70 days in the backcountry and frontcountry.
+In 2023, Tilton tested women’s ski jackets for nearly 200 hours and 70 days in the backcountry and frontcountry.
 To date in 2024, she tested women’s ski jackets for 215 hours across 60 days.
-Those numbers exclude shoveling massive amounts.
-Her field days entailed blizzards, sub-zero temps, harsh wind, heavy and wet snow, plenty of perspiration, and sunshine.
+Those numbers exclude shoveling massive amounts of snow.
+Her field days entailed blizzards, sub-zero temps, harsh wind, heavy and wet snow, plenty of sweat, and sunshine.

 In the Roaring Fork Valley, Rochfort logged more than 60 days on skis during the 2023-2024 season in an effort to put women’s ski jackets to the test.